roxma/envrc-rs/README.md

 Secondly,

-> direnv is actually creating a new bash process to load the stdlib, direnvrc
-> and .envrc, and only exports the environment diff back to the original
+> direnv is not loading the `.envrc` into the current shell.
+It's creating a new bash sub-process to load the stdlib, direnvrc and `.envrc`, and only exports the environment diff back to the original shell.
+This allows direnv to record the environment changes accurately and also work with all sorts of shells.
+It also means that aliases and functions are not exportable right now.
-> shell.

 However, envrc is simpler.
 It spawns a new interactive shell and load `.envrc`.
 When you `cd` out of the directory, the shell exits and returns terminal back